nodejs/node/doc/api/fs.md

   * `encoding` {string} **Default:** `'utf8'`
 * Returns: {Promise}

-Creates a unique temporary directory and resolves the `Promise` with the created directory path.
+Creates a unique temporary directory and fulfills the `Promise` with the created directory path.
 A unique directory name is generated by appending six random characters to the end of the provided `prefix`.
 Due to platform inconsistencies, avoid trailing `X` characters in `prefix`.
 Some platforms, notably the BSDs, can return more than six random characters, and replace trailing `X` characters in `prefix` with random characters.